dimabarbul/XReports/docs/xreports/attribute-based-builder.md

 - **PercentFormat**.
 Has 1 required argument - decimal places count.
 Optionally may have PostfixText - text appended after percent value.
 - **SameColumnFormat**.
 No arguments.
 Makes EpplusWriter format whole column the same as first cell in the column.
 Improves performance.

+The attributes assign corresponding properties to row or column.
+To get more information about built-in properties, refer to [Properties](properties.md);

 ### Custom Attributes

 Most likely you'll have your own custom properties.
 You can assign them in post-builder class.
 But it's also possible to create attribute that will assign the property.